kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/new-website-2020/index.md

 If you want to be updated you can follow my [RSS/Atom Feed](https://www.stefanimhoff.de/index.xml).

-If you don’t know (or care) what that is you can also subscribe to my brand-new [newsletter](https://mailchi.mp/2658683a02d9/stefanimhoff) which is currently just sending out once a month the articles I posted.
-But I might add more features in the future, like book recommendations, book reviews, or quotes.
-I’m new to the whole newsletter game, so bear with me.

 I set up a <TextLink to="/now/">Now</TextLink> page, based on the idea of [Derek Silvers](https://sivers.org/) who created a [movement](https://nownownow.com/) when he started his page.
 The Now page shows what I’m doing right now and will be updated irregularly.

 ## Feedback Welcome